tjluoma/di/README.md

 Anyway, I posted a bunch of updates today, and if you notice anything that doesn’t work, [please let me know](https://github.com/tjluoma/di/issues).

 Thanks!

+## Automatically update only the apps you have already installed.

+One of the biggest challenges with a project like this is that you end up with a bunch of scripts which are meant to download and install apps, but you might not want to install _all_ of them.

+That’s where [di-auto.sh](https://github.com/tjluoma/di/blob/master/di-auto.sh) comes in.

+`di-auto.sh` will check all of the `di-` scripts, and only run the ones which will update apps that you have already installed.

+You can even [run it via launchd](https://github.com/tjluoma/di/tree/master/launchd) and have it update your apps once a day, automatically.

+Want to install a new app?
+Use one of the `di-scripts`, or just install it however you would have previously.

+## Mac App Store Clarification

+This project does not update or install Mac App Store apps.
+Use the **App Store.app** for that.